 - It’s Magic from film Romance on the High Seas (1947) Jule Styne & Sammy Cahn

-- Isn’t it Better from musical film Funny Lady (1975) John Kander & Fred Ebb
+- Isn’t it Better from the musical film Funny Lady (1975) John Kander & Fred Ebb

 - Jill from Harry Connick Jr.’s Blue Light Red Light album (1991)